 This interview series on industry leaders and young creatives comes from D&AD and WPP.
 Each episode discusses a different topic related to creativity, such as storytelling, authenticity, or dealing with tight deadlines.

-Reply All is not strictly speaking a podcast about creativity, but more about how to survive modern internet life.
+Reply All is a podcast about how to survive modern internet life.
 In each episode, hosts PJ Vogt and Alex Goldman find great narrative stories with exciting plots and compelling characters.